sage-code/maj/preposition.md

 Notes: Using coda "e" we create plural from word "nova" that is translated: "news"

-* io taru la nove de Europa!  = I bring the news from Europe;
+* jo taru la nove de Europa!  = I bring the news from Europe;
 * tu taru ke nove de Weta?    = you bring what news from West?

 **Prepositions:**

 ku = with (compozition), di = from (composition)

-* io doru dua weve ku kesa = I with two eggs with cheese
+* jo doru dua weve ku kesa = I with two eggs with cheese
-* io qeru una omla di kesa = I ask for one omelet with cheese
+* jo qeru una omla di kesa = I ask for one omelet with cheese

 **Category of prepositions**